 - Table saw blade

-The electric motor sits just below the table surface and spins the blade in the clockwise or anticlockwise direction.
+The electric motor sits below the table surface and spins the blade in a clockwise or anticlockwise direction.
 This statement implies that the electric motor converts electric power from the source to rotation on the blade.

 The table saw blade must be turning towards you at all times.
 This turn must be such that you are feeding in the opposite direction.
 You must feed the workpiece against the rotation direction to ensure effective cutting.

-All other operations on the table saw are deviations or different manipulations of these types of cut.
+All other operations on the table saw are deviations or different manipulations of these types of cuts.
 Users only have to manipulate the blade angles or height to achieve different outcomes of cuts.

 3.2 How to use a Sawblade?